Herbal tonic: Health and wellness benefits

-Another example is Jacob's ladder (Polemonium ceruleum) originally called chilodynamia by ancient Greeks.
-It was used to cure the vapours (hysteria and other cases of a patient losing mental focus), and still is used today to assist individuals experiencing hysteria.
+Jacob's ladder (Polemonium ceruleum) is another herb used in tonics originally called chilodynamia by ancient Greeks.
+It was used to cure the vapours (hysteria and other cases of a patient losing mental focus), and still is used today to assist individuals experiencing hysteria though most physicians do not accept hysteria as a valid medical diagnosis.

 Adverse effects

 Reports of adverse effects regarding herbal tonics are at a minimum, largely because they are not treated as regulated pharmaceuticals.
-Instead, herbal tonics are predominantly marketed as dietary products; this means there are less regulations (and consequent studies) on the product before it is released to the general public for consumption.
+Instead, herbal tonics are predominantly marketed as dietary products; this means there are fewer regulations (and consequent studies) on the product before it is released to the general public for consumption.

 Thus, the detriments of consuming herbal tonics are largely unknown to the greater population; further, there is an assumption herbal remedies and medicines are safe.

 There are accounts of toxicity as a result of consuming herbal tonics causing severe abdominal pain, malaise and in some cases, even liver failure.
 These adverse effects exist as there is very little monitoring of the frequency herbal tonics are ingested by individuals leading to toxicity and chronic toxicity.